UserMcUser/node-MVM/README.md

 v1.2.0 - Added Rotation Option

+v1.3.0 - Fixed compatibility with Artemis v2.3.0+; Added flag to support Artemis <=2.1.5.
+Perspective option no longer works with Artemis >=2.3.0 but is retained for use with older clients.

 MVM takes these arguments:
 * -l/--listen \[port\] Specifies the port MVM should use to accept Artemis client connections.
                    This should match the "networkPort" setting in Artemis.ini.